Stitch Fix factory employee.

 Sustainable materials

-We plan to source 100% of the main materials in our private label products more sustainably than conventional alternatives by 2025.
-In FY22 we reached 59% of our total goal.
-This is a 13 pt increase since FY21.
+We strive to source the main materials in our private label products more sustainably than conventional alternatives.

 Cotton

-48% of Cotton in our private label items was sourced more sustainably than the conventional alternative through partnerships that work with farmers to reduce chemicals, water usage, carbon and provide better resources for land health.
+Our goal is to increase the percentage of sustainable sourced cotton in our private label items more than the conventional alternative through partnerships that work with farmers to reduce chemicals, water usage, carbon and provide better resources for land health.
 Working with Better Cotton is part of our strategy to achieve this goal.

 Polyester

-28% of Polyester in our private label items was sourced more sustainably than the conventional alternative by utilizing recycled plastic in the fiber content, rather than virgin materials, with the aim of reducing waste and production impacts.
+Our goal is to increase the percentage of sustainable sourced polyester in our private label items more than the conventional alternative by utilizing recycled plastic in the fiber content, rather than virgin materials, with the aim of reducing waste and production impacts.
 We verify these claims through globally recognized certifications.

 Viscose

-93% of Viscose in our private label items was sourced more sustainably than conventional alternatives by ensuring that the wood pulp fiber materials were not derived from ancient or endangered forests.
+Our goal is to increase the percentage of sustainable sourced viscose in our private label items more than conventional alternatives by ensuring that the wood pulp fiber materials were not derived from ancient or endangered forests.
 Our work is supported by membership in The Canopy Initiative.

 Responsibly produced